CAMeL-Lab/camel-guidelines/docs/orthography.md

 #### Basic Phonology to Orthography Mapping

+The default mapping is indicated in [the phonology table (section 5 of the CAPHI phonology guidelines)]([url](https://camel-guidelines.readthedocs.io/en/latest/phonology/#5-caphi-phonetic-inventory)).
+All other pairings in that table follow from other general and specification rules, some of which are discussed below.

 ##### Hamza Rules

 Hamza (Glottal Stop) spelling follows from the same rules as those of MSA and is unchanged from previous CODA versions.